darylducks17/ISTQB-Foundation-Agile-Tester/Notes/Chapter_1.md

   - need for ongoing setup and maintenance of integration tools
   - complexity in defining and maintaining the integration process
   - effort required to establish automated tests and maintain coverage
-  - overreliance on unit tests, with insufficient system and acceptance testing
+  - over reliance on unit tests, with insufficient system and acceptance testing

 ## FA-1.2.5(K1) Know the differences between iteration and release planning, and how a tester adds value